Skip to main content

 tip

 A Dynamic Focus Query can be a complex expression using AND, OR, NOT, etc. to filter to a subset of the entities.
-These queries are build using the Lucene query language.
-For more information on the Lucene query language, see the project documentation.
-Lucene's Query Language
+These queries are built using the Lucene query language.
+For more information on the Lucene query language, see the project documentation: Lucene's Query Language

 3.4: Setting up an Offline Event

 A common monitoring scenario is to setup an Offline Event to detect an Entity going offline.
-We're going to create an Event that will detect any Host that goes offline.
+We're going to create an Event that will detect when an IBM MQ Queue Manager goes offline.

 To do this, select New Event again.

-Enter the description A host has gone offline.
+Enter the description An IBM MQ Queue Manager has gone offline.

 Select a Grace Period of 10s.